 - Watch for multi-day runners after a daily breakout

 - Keep an eye on the shorts after 3+ consecutive green days

 If you’re looking for successful intraday trading strategies, looking for chart setups with potential daily breakouts is best.
 They usually happen with daily breakouts.

-The gap and go strategy is probably the best trading strategy for intraday.
+The gap and go strategy is probably the best intraday trading strategy.
 The reason why this strategy is so popular is when a stock moves pre-market, there’s a chance that it might run at the open.
-Hence the term gap and go.
+Hence, the term gap and go.
 A stock is essentially gaping above the previous day’s close price.

 3. VWAP Trading

 Vwap is another important day trading indicator that many traders pay attention to.
 It’s right up there with ema’s and sma‘s.
 Check this $ROKU VWAP trading setup from this year.
-Pretty solid entries and exits if you follow VWAP and VWAP alone.
+There are pretty solid entries and exits if you follow VWAP and VWAP alone.

 4. Ichimoku Trading Strategy